 Proponents of this diet claim that you can lose weight while eating as much protein and fat as you want if you avoid foods high in carbs.

-The Atkins diet was originally promoted by a physician named Dr. Robert C. Atkins, who wrote a best-selling book about it in 1972.
+The Atkins diet was originally promoted by Dr. Robert C. Atkins, who wrote a best-selling book about it in 1972.
 Since then, people worldwide have used the Atkins diet, and many other books have been written about it.